saucelabs/teamcity-sauce-ondemand-plugin/README.md

 [Download](https://saucelabs.com/downloads/teamcity/release/com/saucelabs/teamcity/build/1.45/build-1.45.zip) the plugin zip file and copy it into your ~/.BuildServer/plugins directory

-https://saucelabs.com/teamcity will always have up to date links and installation instructions
+This github repo will always have up to date links and installation instructions

 Usage
 ===